grantjo78/grantjo78.github.io/_posts/2022-05-06-arc-k8s-monitoring.md

 ---
 layout: post
-title: "Azure Arc-enabled Kubernetes - Part 2: Monitoring"
+title: "Azure Arc-enabled Kubernetes - Part 3: Monitoring"
 categories: [Arc for Kubernetes]
 ---
 Out of the box, the monitoring of an Arc-enabled Kubernetes environment is limited.
-To get rich monitoring of the environment **[Container Insights]**(https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) needs to be configured, which I will be doing today.
+To get rich monitoring of the environment [**Container Insights**](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview) needs to be configured, which I will be doing today.

 This article will cover:
 1. [The Environment](#the-environment)